 Women who have no major medical or obstetrical problems; desire minimal interventions during the course of pregnancy and birth; are willing to actively participate and make informed decisions; and take responsibility for their health are all suitable candidates for an out of hospital birth.
 Most women are low risk and remain this way throughout their pregnancy.

-Prenatal visits are usually scheduled for one hour each visit; however, they can vary depending on any questions, comments, concerns, or issues that you may have during each visit.
+Prenatal visits are usually scheduled for 30-45 minutes face to face time; however, they can vary depending on any questions, comments, concerns, or issues that you may have during each visit.
 Education and informed consent are important parts in our model of care.
 Our prenatal assessments include monitoring the well being of the mother and baby through fetal growth, heart tones, and position; blood pressure and pulse; urinalysis; and diet and weight.
 Prenatal visits are scheduled once a month until 28 weeks, every two weeks until 36 weeks, and then every week until birth.

 Midwives offer clinical support and care of women with healthy pregnancies.
 They examine, diagnose, and treat medically, if necessary.
 The midwife promotes normal birth and creates care plans for any complications or emergencies.
 A doula’s primary role is to be there for you, your baby, and your partner during pregnancy, birth, and the postpartum.
 Doulas offer emotional and physical support and can be invaluable to many women.
 We are always supportive of women who choose to have a doula at their birth.